 - Why do your tutoring assignments and exercises emphasize genuine GMAT resources?

-We believe most GMAT tutoring should be structured around the Official Guide to the GMAT and associated official prep materials, such as the many official online and paper-based GMAT exams made available to students.
+We believe most GMAT tutoring should be structured around the Official Guide to the GMAT and associated official prep materials, such as the many official online and paper-based GMAT exams that are available.
 These materials offer actual content you’ll see on test day.
-This is very important, but because we often see students studying with materials that include topics you may not even sit down to take the GMAT.
+This is very important, as we often see students studying with materials that include topics you may not even see when you sit down to take the GMAT.
 Furthermore, answer explanations sometimes treat the practice problems as one might in a math or English class, when GMAT problems are always more about critical reasoning, logic, and problem-solving strategies.

 - What's the minimum number of tutoring hours likely to significantly boost by GMAT score?

-If you are going to invest in online GMAT tutoring, we recommend an absolute minimum of 5 hours of GMAT coaching, although our published packages don’t even start here.
-Our base amount is really 10 hours.
+If you are going to invest in online GMAT tutoring, we recommend an absolute minimum of 5 hours of coaching.
+Our base amount is really 10 hours, but we'll work with someone in a 5 hour block in certain circumstances.
 From there, we offer additional options of 20 hours or 40 hours.
 That said, we always start with free diagnostic discussions, followed by the ability to start with just a 1.0 or 1.5 hour session.
-But once you decide to work with a GMAT tutor, we suggest 10 hours as a starting point.
+But once you decide to work with a GMAT tutor, we suggest 10 hours as a starting point. it simply takes a little time to build new skills and increase confidence.

 We understand GMAT tutor rates can be prohibitive, even if you are getting a great value.
 But the decision to invest in GMAT tutoring is not magic, and it’s typically hard to see tangible results in less than 10 hours.
 The GMAT is a challenging exam, and some of the best GMAT tutors provide a mixture of motivation, confidence building, guidance on how to study on your own, content expertise on specific sections of the exam, and studying discipline.